 A fruit holder is essential for keeping your fruits and veggies in one place.
 Best to just place the holder on countertops or as centerpieces in dining tables.

 Another storage material, a tupperware is best if you need an airtight container.
+This is for once the pineapple has been cut.

 For smaller food, a ziplock is more ideal.
 This storage material is smaller than most tupperwares but is air tight enough to keep your food preserved.